henilshah10/rsvpeez/README.md

 # rsvpeez

-A light weight web project to easily manage events for an organizer
+A light weight web project to easily manage events for an organizer.